diodz/data-viz/README.md

 # Repository with charts for data visualization

-Go to the index file to navigate the website
+Click on home to navigate this website

  [home](https://diodz.github.io/data-viz/)